-If you’re interested in buying a Tesla, using someone’s referral link will gain you (and the person who referred you) 1000 miles of free Supercharging.
+If you’re interested in buying a Tesla, using someone’s referral link will give you a discount (the amount varies over the years) and grants redeemable credits to the person who referred you.
 Here’s my Tesla referral link.

 Update (June 2021): I decided to get some sportier-looking wheels as well as upgrade the tires.
 The stock Continentals don’t do that great on snow.
 Here’s my Model Y now with Replika R241 alloy wheels (19×8.5) and the highly-rated Vredstein Quatrac Pro XL (255 R45-19) all season tires: